 What is Mindfulness Meditation?

 Alternatively, we can inhabit the present moment and occupy our senses.
-Here we experience calmness, serenity, loving-kindness and a sense of connectedness with others.
+Here we experience calmness, serenity, loving-kindness and a sense of being connected with others.
 By default, we inhabit the storytelling mind.
 Mindfulness meditation is the practice of non-judgmentally redirecting our attention to the present moment.
 As we exercise the “muscle” that redirects our attention, it becomes stronger.
 This enables us to spend more time in the now and less in our own unique brand of neurosis.
 We will experience an heightened sense well-being and more happiness.

 Mindful Piano Practice